 - Fellow, American Bar Foundation

 - Represented the Liquidators of BCCI in what was the largest bank collapse, largest multinational fraud and largest restitution in history.

-- Represent Australian hedge fund in a series of cases against major NY investment banks in fraud claims relating to Collateralized Debt Obligations.
+- Represented Australian hedge fund in a series of cases against major NY investment banks in fraud claims relating to Collateralized Debt Obligations.

-- Represent large Saudi merchant family in litigation against banks and others in $10 billion fraud.
+- Represented large Saudi merchant family in litigation against banks and others in $10 billion fraud.

-- Represent majority shareholders of European Bank in litigation against US Government for wrongful closure under USA Patriot Act.
+- Represented majority shareholders of European Bank in litigation against U.S. Government for wrongful closure under USA Patriot Act.

 - Represented dissident shareholder in dispute over management of international bank.

 - Represented two Kuwaiti detainees in Periodic Review Board hearings at Guantánamo and obtained their clearance for release and repatriation.

 - Represented Chinese company in liquidation in dispute regarding internal investigation undertaken prior to collapse.